safekhawaja/statistical_inference/notes.md

 Observational studies cannot assign treatment and control groups.
 Therefore, we can find correlated associations but not conclude because of confounding variables in between.
 Ideally, we observe smaller groups controlled for particular factors as well to observe variations for said confounding variables.

-Sampling: selection of a subset of individuals from a population to estimate characteristics of the whole population.
+***Sampling*** selection of a subset of individuals from a population to estimate characteristics of the whole population.
+Biases occurs if a sampled population does not reflect a population's interest (selection bias), subjects provide incorrect information (response bias) or particular subject do not respond (non-response bias) .

+A sample of n units is called a **simple random sample without replacement (SRSWOR)**.
+Enumerate all sets of nCn samples.
+Choose units with replacement from population, selecting new units until n distinct choices are made •Choose units without replacement from population